CEAOD/ceaod.github.io/_pages/contribute.md

 8. **Submit your dataset**
 - Turn back to the GitHub Desktop, you can see your new dataset files in `Changes` (red arrow).
 Enter title and description of your changes (green arrows), then click `Commit`.
 ![Submit 1](/assets/images/guide/9.png#fig)  <br />
 - Now you can see, your changes is committed and nothing is in `Changes` panel.
-Click `Publish branch` to submit the dataset.
+Click `Publish origin` to submit the dataset.
 ![Submit 2](/assets/images/guide/10.png)  <br />
 9. **Review the dataset**
 You can commit and publish the dataset many times using GitHub Desktop.
 Once you done, go to your `repository HTTPS URL` at step 3, click `New pull request` to notice the maintainers merge your dataset to the `master` branch which is showed in [Download section](/download/).